YuanDaoze/GUI-Agents-Paper-List/change_readme_here.md

 You can contribute by providing either the paper title or a fully formatted entry in [Paper Collection](https://github.com/boyugou/GUI-Agents-Paper-List/issues/1).
 You’re also welcome to open a new PR with your submission.

-For ease of use, feel free to use "auto_prompt.txt" alongside ChatGPT to help search your paper and format the entry automatically.
+For ease of use, you can use [this GPTs](https://chatgpt.com/g/g-VqW9ONrgL-gui-paper-list) to help search your paper and format the entry automatically. (prompts in auto_prompt.txt)

 ## TODO: Add subgroups here (benchmark, datasets, models, learning, safety, framework, etc.